0 3

 Where to Eat Duck in Paris

 Confit duck is not only a delicious and decadent meal, but along with frogs legs and snails, it’s also quintessentially French.
-Not a cheap option by any stretch of the imagination but definitely worth a mention if you’re on an indulgent holiday is the historic La Tour d’Argent restaurant.
-The Caneton de Frédéric Delairm or ‘pressed duck’, their signature dish, comes with a certificate for every diner who orders it, over 2 million so far.
+Not a cheap option but worth it if you’re on an indulgent holiday is La Tour d’Argent.
+The Caneton de Frédéric Delairm or ‘pressed duck’, their signature dish, comes with a certificate for every diner who orders it – over 2 million so far.

-Duck is not a cheap meat anywhere but its likely most of us are looking for somewhere where mains are more of a 2 figure affair, rather than 3.
-Le Petit Canard almost exclusively serves duck in a variety of different ways including confit, duck á l’orange, and duck tartare, at much more pocket friendly prices.
+Duck is costly but most of us are looking for mains which are more of a 2 figure affair, rather than 3.
+Le Petit Canard almost exclusively serves duck in a variety of different ways.
+Expect confit, duck á l’orange, and duck tartare, at much more pocket-friendly prices.

 Where to Eat Oysters in Paris

 Situated in the vibrant Marais district (4th arrondissment), where food, fashion and delicious libations lurk down every cobbled street, is Le Mary Céleste.
-This little oyster bar serves daily fresh oysters at €1 per pop during their happy hour (5pm til 7pm), that can be washed down with a glass of one of their white wines for €5 a glass.
+This little oyster bar serves fresh oysters daily at €1 per pop during their happy hour (5pm til 7pm).
+All of which can be washed down with a glass of white wine for €5 a glass.

 Parisian Oysters